WeAreWizards/passopolis-extensions/README.md

 (your might want to add this to your profile)

 # Building & testing the extension for Firefox

+You need the [developer edition of Firefox](https://www.mozilla.org/de/firefox/developer/) for loading such unsigned extensions.

 ```
 cd extensions